Among our over 230 Indicators are – Advance/Decline Indicators, Comparative Indicators, and General Indicators.

 The DEMA is a smoothing indicator with less lag than a straight exponential moving average.
 DEMA is an acronym for Double Exponential Moving Average, but the calculation is more complex than just a moving average of a moving average.

 The Demand Index is a market strength indicator based on price and volume that calculates a ratio buying pressure to selling pressure.
 It can be a leading indicator of price moves.
+A rising Demand Index suggests increasing buying pressure, while a falling Demand Index indicates increasing selling pressure.
 The Demand Index can be interpreted by looking for divergence with price to indicate impending price moves.
 Peaks in the Demand Index signal a coming peak in price.
 When the Demand Index hovers around zero, it indicates weak price moves.